Soleus, the forgotten muscle for runners

 As we mentioned before, the soleus muscle absorbs loads that are much, much greater than your body weight each time you take a step while running.
 So why does your calf always feel so tight?
 If the soleus muscle is not strong enough for the job, which gets increasingly harder the more running you do, the muscle is going to fatigue, causing the protective tone that you feel as a lot of stiffness and soreness.
 So how do you fix it?
 Make it stronger.
 A stronger soleus will be able to handle the tensile forces placed on it.

 How Do I Make Mine Stronger?

 Heel-raise training is an effective muscle training method for the soleus.
 The best way to activate your soleus involves plantar flexion or pointing your toes downward, while your knees are in a bent (preferably at or around 90 degrees) position.
-Bent knee’s during heel raises targets the soleus.
+Bent knees during heel raises target the soleus.
 For some great exercises to target your soleus be sure to check out the following video!

 How do you know if your calf muscles are tight or just weak?

-Determining if your calf muscles feel tight after running, because they are actually week or if they are shortened can be tested by assessing your range of motion.
+Determining if your calf muscles feel tight after running, because they are actually weak or if they are shortened can be tested by assessing your range of motion.
 This can be done by a physiotherapist.
 A physiotherapist can assess other potential causes to calf or foot pain from running.
-Here are Westcoast SCI, we offer individualized running assessments with our physiotherapists that are running specialists.
+Here at Westcoast SCI, we offer individualized running assessments with our physiotherapists that are running specialists.

 Individualized Running Assessment

-Whether you are a elite runner or new to running, in our running assessment we will evaluate your gait and running form on a treadmill.
-The goal of a running assessment is to evaluate your running technique and identify muscular imbalances and area’s of your running form that you can correct in order to improve your running performance or prevent injury.
+Whether you are an elite runner or new to running, our running assessment will evaluate your gait and running form on a treadmill.
+The goal of a running assessment is to evaluate your running technique and identify muscular imbalances and areas of your running form that you can correct in order to improve your running performance or prevent injury.